nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Echogenic:** Pertaining to the ability to generate echogenic signals, which is characteristic of these liposomes.

-### Expanded Definition and Usage\nEchogenic liposomes are integral to modern ultrasound diagnostic practices, providing significant improvements in imaging accuracy and detail, particularly for vascular and organ assessments.
+### Expanded Definition and Usage:
+Echogenic liposomes are integral to modern ultrasound diagnostic practices, providing significant improvements in imaging accuracy and detail, particularly for vascular and organ assessments.
 Their design allows for targeted delivery and localized imaging, which is crucial for diagnosing conditions such as tumors, vascular diseases, and other anomalies with high precision.
 Additionally, their ability to be guided and activated by ultrasound opens new avenues in theranostics, combining diagnostic imaging with targeted therapy.